-TABLE 3-3 BANDS CRITERIA BY HABITAT
+TABLE 3-1: BANDS CRITERIA BY VEGETATION COMMUNITY TYPE

-Habitat Band 1 Band 2 Band 3 Considerations Woodlands and swamps □ Indicate tree density of 5 trees per 100 m2 □ Indicate shrubs density of 5 trees/25 shrubs (for every tree planted, 5 shrubs should be planted) per 100 m2. □ Locate proposed trails, if any, in other bands and/or away from the natural feature. □ Indicate tree density of 3 trees per 100m2. □ Indicate shrubs in this band at a shrub to tree ratio of 5:1. ☐ Indicate a ground cover mix as prescribed in the General Standards section of this document.
-Thickets and thicket swamps □ Plant at a density of 25 shrubs per 100 m2. □ Plant appropriate groundcover/seed mix around and between shrubs. ☐ Plant Bands 2 and 3 as a gwoody vegetation to groun adjacent to the developme d cover species dominated Shallow marshes, meadow marshes, along wetland pond edges, wet meadows/prairies, or similar shallow aquatic habitats □ Plant at a density of 15 shrubs per 100 m2 in a gradient with most shrubs located adjacent to the remaining natural area. □ Plant appropriate groundcover/seed mix around and between shrubs. ☐ Plant a secondary band of to the proposed developm The width of bands 2 and 3 will be determined on a site-by-site basis and will vary depending on the quality of the natural area.
-Shrub plantings are recommended closest to herbaceous wetlands as a mitigation measure.
-In certain instances, planting a reverse vegetation band around an herbaceous wetland (e.g. shrubs in Band 3) may be recommended to prevent encroachment into the critical function zone of the wetland.
-Vegetated Shoreline along Lake Ontario and Hamilton Harbour □ Plant 5 trees per 100 m2 and 5 shrubs per 100 m2 within the band immediately adjacent to the shoreline. □ Plant coniferous trees as they provide ideal habitat and foraging areas for birds throughout the year □ Plant native herbaceous s species in Band 2 and 3 Shoreline plantings are exposed to extreme conditions along the Lake Ontario and Hamilton Harbour shoreline.
-Due to this harsh environment, a qualified coastal and geotechnical engineer may need to be consulted.
-Not all plants are suitable for use in bioengineering and stabilization works along the shoreline and specified species need to be resistant to wind, tolerant to sun and fluctuating water levels.
-It is essential to consider ground cover in the planting plan.
-Exposed areas are subject to erosion via wind and rain.
-Ground cover can protect these areas to prevent topsoil loss and sediment release into the water.
-A dense tree/shrub zone is beneficial along shorelines as it: as well a wind and snow break. □ Cluster plantings to preserve views to the lake. protects against erosion in a harsh environment; deters geese; provides habitat for migrating wildlife; and, provides mutual support against the elements when planted near existing trees and shrubs.
-It is important to design landscaping that requires minimal to no fertilizer to prevent the runoff from entering the lake and leading to algae blooms.
+Vegetation Community Band 1 Band 2 Band 3 Considerations Woodlands and swamps Indicate tree density of 5 trees per 100 m2 Indicate shrubs density of 5 trees/25 shrubs (for every tree planted, 5 shrubs should be planted) per 100 m2.
+Locate proposed trails, if any, in other bands and/or away from the natural hazard or wetland.
+Indicate tree density of 3 trees per 100m2.
+Indicate shrubs in this band at a shrub to tree ratio of 5:1.
+Indicate a ground cover mix as prescribed in the General Standards section of this document.
+Thickets and thicket swamps Plant at a density of 25 shrubs per 100 m2.
+Plant appropriate groundcover/seed mix around and between shrubs.
+Plant Bands 2 and 3 as a woody vegetation to groun adjacent to the development gradient to transition from nd cover species dominated ent.
+Shallow marshes, meadow marshes, along wetland pond edges, wet meadows/prairies, or similar shallow aquatic habitats Plant at a density of 15 shrubs per 100 m2 in a gradient with most shrubs located adjacent to the remaining natural area.
+Plant appropriate groundcover/seed mix around and between shrubs.
+Plant a secondary band of herbaceous cover adjacent to the proposed development.
+The width of bands 2 and 3 w on the quality of the natural and Shrub plantings are recommend In certain instances, planting a shrubs in Band 3) may be rec zone of the wetland.